PereiraHugo/Turtle/README.md

 ### Prerequisites

-This project was develop under Visual Studio 2017.
+This project was developed under Visual Studio 2017.
 The corresponding c++ may be important.

 Start a C++ project on Visual Studio 2017 as a form Window.

 ## Code

 Replace the code to the corresponding files.
-The "main window" will be called Form 1 if you don't change it while starting the project
+The "main window" will be called Form 1 if you don't change it while starting the project.

 ## Running the program

 The program is a standalone .exe.
-You can launch it where you want.
+You can launch it wherever you want.

 ## Authors